Search our FAQs below to find the answers to your questions. If you're still having trouble, contact Nice Ride support, now supported by Lyft!

 How do I get a station in my neighborhood?

 We're continually reviewing suggestions for new station locations.
 If you've got an idea for a new Nice Ride station, you can make a suggestion using our online suggestion map.
-Alternatively put it in an email and send it to email@example.com.
+Alternatively contact Nice Ride support.
 Please include as much detail in your email as possible.
 A few things to keep in mind: A typical Nice Ride station is at minimum 50 feet long.
 Bike share works best where there is high density mixed use development.
 Stations should be located no further than 1/2 mile apart from each other, preferably closer.
 The best locations have easy access to other bike infrastructure like bike lanes and paths, as well as public transit like buses and trains.
-Modern bike share equipment is costly.
-Adding a single station and bikes to the system costs about $50,000 with ongoing costs of approximately $5-8,000 per year.